gceboh/Style2Paints_V3_Turbo/README.md

 (This method is inspired by [lllyasviel's advice](https://github.com/lllyasviel/PaintingLight/issues/2#issuecomment-618914866) on another non-deep-learning project.)

-The optimized colorization result will be slightly different from the original ones, but they looks **good enough** (achieve about **75%** of the original quality), among the sketches I have tested.
-When proper resolution is set, the result is acceptable.
+The optimized colorization result will be slightly different from the original ones, but they looks **good enough** (**achieve about 75% of the original quality**), among the sketches I have tested.
+When the resolution is set among a proper range, the result is acceptable.
 The following are some colorization quality comparison:

 **Official Version (1024px):**
 ![before](result_comparison/1-official-example/1024px.png)